Northeast-10 Conference

-The Northeast-10 Conference (NE-10) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
+The Northeast 10 Conference (NE10) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
 Member institutions are located in the northeastern United States in the states of Connecticut, Massachusetts, New Hampshire, New York, and Vermont.
-It is the only Division II collegiate hockey conference in the United States.
+It is the only Division II collegiate ice hockey conference in the United States.

 History

 The original 1980 conference was called the "Northeast 7" as the colleges were American International College, Assumption College, Bentley College, Bryant College, the University of Hartford, Springfield College, and Stonehill College.
 In 1981, Saint Anselm College was the eighth team to join and the resulting "NE-8" stayed this way until 1984 when the University of Hartford left and Merrimack College joined.

-The “Northeast-10” name came about in 1987 when Saint Michael's College and Quinnipiac College joined the league.
+The “Northeast 10” name came about in 1987 when Saint Michael's College and Quinnipiac College joined the league.
 The conference remained stable until 1995 when Springfield College left for Division III.
 The league stayed at ten members as Le Moyne College joined the league in 1996 from the New England Collegiate Conference (NECC) and briefly expanded to eleven when Pace University joined in 1997 from the New York Collegiate Athletic Conference (NYCAC).
 Quinnipiac moved to the Division I Northeast Conference (NEC) to again return the membership to ten.

 The last major expansion took place prior to 2000, when five new schools joined the fold.
 Franklin Pierce College, Southern New Hampshire University (SNHU; formerly New Hampshire College), the University of Massachusetts Lowell (UMass Lowell), and Southern Connecticut State University (SCSU) and the College of Saint Rose (Saint Rose) giving the NE10 15 members.

 Since the addition of those five institutions, the league has added football, indoor track and field, and outdoor track and field as championship sports.
 The expansion continued in 2003–04 as the conference added another three championships – men's swimming and diving, women's swimming and diving, and men's ice hockey.
 However, because the NE10 is the sole Division II men's ice hockey league, its postseason champion cannot compete for the NCAA national hockey championship.

 David Brunk, the first full-time commissioner in league history, announced in April he was resigning July 1, 2007 to take over the Peach Belt Conference.
 Brunk had been commissioner since 1998.
 Julie Ruppert became the next full-time commissioner in June 2008, becoming the first female Division II commissioner in the country.